bacalhau-project/bacalhau/docs/docs/setting-up/running-node/configuration.md

 1. `user_id.pem`:
    - This file houses the Bacalhau node user's cryptographic private key, used for signing requests sent to a Requester Node.
-   - Format: PEM.
+   - Format: `.PEM`
 2. `repo.version`:
    - Indicates the version of the Bacalhau node's repository.
+Its used by the bacalhau system to maintain itself and should not be modified by users manually.
    - Format: JSON, e.g., `{"Version":1}`.
 3. `libp2p_private_key`:
    - Stores the Bacalhau node's [libp2p](https://libp2p.io/) private key, essential for its network identity.
 The NodeID of a Bacalhau node is derived from this key.